Click to jump to the relevant section.

 Article XII - Amendments

-All amendments to the Bylaws of the association shall originate with the Executive Committee.
-However, the association may address recommendations to the Executive Committee suggesting possible changes to these Bylaws.
-No proposal shall be put to a vote before the association unless such proposal has been submitted in writing and read at a regular membership meeting of the association.
+All amendments to the Bylaws of the Association shall originate from the Executive Committee.
+However, the Association may address recommendations to the Executive Committee suggesting changes to these Bylaws.
+No proposal shall be put to a vote before the Association unless such proposal has been submitted in writing and read at a regular membership meeting of the Association.
 The proposed amendments shall be voted upon at the next regular meeting.
 Any revisions to these Bylaws shall be approved by two-thirds (2/3) vote of the members present, and if adopted, shall be effective immediately.

 Article XIII - By-Laws